Analysis | The Dodgers-Giants dogfight will likely spill into the playoffs

 If the Dodgers win the division, then it’s the Giants who would find themselves in a win-or-go-home scenario in the wild-card game.
 They should be heavily favored in any matchup against the Reds or Padres, but the prospects of moving past the Dodgers become even more difficult.
 Since Los Angeles would have home-field advantage, San Francisco’s chances of advancing to the National League Championship Series would fall to roughly 42 percent.

-This is why current projections at FanGraphs give the Milwaukee Brewers and Atlanta Braves better World Series odds than the Giants, despite San Francisco’s superior performance this season.
+This is why current projections at FanGraphs give the Milwaukee Brewers and Atlanta Braves better World Series odds than the Giants, despite San Francisco’s superior performance and MLB-leading record.
 The gauntlet facing the two NL West teams is the most difficult path possible under the current playoff format.

 Win NLCS